theforeman/hammer-cli-foreman/doc/host_create.md

 Available keys for `--volume`:
 ```
 size_gb            # volume size in GB, integer value
 storage_domain     # select one of available storage domains
 bootable           # boolean, only one volume can be bootable
+preallocate        # boolean, set true to preallocate
+wipe_after_delete  # boolean, set true to wipe disk after delete
 ```

 ## Rackspace